 - Be mindful of potential heat alerts in your area by paying attention to weather forecasts.
 Depending on where you live, you should monitor humidity levels, UV index, and even air-quality alerts.

 - Endeavor to train in shady areas rather in direct sunlight.

 - Pull back on the intensity and duration of your outdoor workouts if conditions necessitate.
 That may mean walking instead of jogging your favorite outdoor course.

 - Switch your training to a pool-based workout.

 - Drink plenty of water before, during (about 10 ounces every 20 minutes), and after exercise (another 16 ounces).
-Look for a sports drink with electrolytes like potassium and sodium that your body loses via sweat.
+Look for a hydration supplement with electrolytes like potassium and sodium that your body loses via sweat.